Birds, Flowers, and Attractions in Stanley Park, Vancouver B.C.

 Stanley Park is located close to Canada Place, which is operated by the Vancouver Fraser Port Authority.
-Canada Place is a tourist attraction which offers great photographic opportunities.
+Canada Place is a tourist attraction that offers great photographic opportunities.
 It's also the site where giant cruise ships dock in summer.
 The ships take tourists to Alaska.
 The close-up view of the vessels while they are docked is very impressive.

 A walking path travels beside Burrard Inlet and connects Canada Place to Stanley Park and the seawall path.
-On my summer walks along the seawall, I often see a cruise ship which has left the port and has started its journey to Alaska.
+On my summer walks along the seawall, I often see a cruise ship that has left the port and has started its journey to Alaska.
 It's always an interesting sight.

 Cruise Ships Going to Alaska as Seen From Stanley ParkClick thumbnail to view full-size